microsoft/mu_basecore/CryptoPkg/Driver/readme.md

 ### The DIY way

 If you want to take advantage of the BaseCryptOnProtocol but don't want to use a pre-compiled method, you can compile it within your platform itself.

-Shown here is for an intel platform, adjust the architectures as needed.
+Shown here is for an Intel platform, adjust the architectures as needed.

 ``` dsc